brentishere41848/Vlaamse-Codex/docs/08_plats_documentation_en.md

 # 📖 Documentation — How Plats works (English, Vlaams style)

-Plats (VlaamsCodex) is a tiny parody language.
+Plats (VlaamsCodex) is a tiny language.
 You tell the computer what to do, like you’re talking to a person.